Degree Fulfillment

 • As with students with one declared program, the maximum number of courses students with two declared programs may overlap to the Core is two.
 Students may not overlap core courses with both of their programs (triple-counting).

-The director of undergraduate studies (DUS) in each department is authorized to accept GS-approved transfer credits toward the major and/or concentration, as they deem appropriate.
+The DUS in each department is authorized to accept GS-approved transfer credits toward the major, minor, and/or special program, as they deem appropriate.
 Students must check individual department policies concerning transfer credits.
-Credits from other institutions of higher education do not automatically transfer—and in some cases are not approved—toward the Columbia major or concentration, although they may count as electives or core requirements.
+Credits from other institutions of higher education do not automatically transfer—and in some cases are not approved—toward the Columbia major or other Columbia programs of study, although they may count as electives or core requirements.

-It is the student's responsibility to discuss with the DUS the possibility of counting transfer credits toward the major or concentration and to provide the department with all required documents.
+It is the student's responsibility to discuss with the DUS the possibility of counting transfer credits toward the major minor, or special programs and to provide the department with all required documents.
 When reviewing transfer credits the DUS requires copies of official transcripts from the other institutions and often the syllabi for the courses in question (supplied by the student).

-Note: As part of the transfer course evaluation, students must submit all relevant paperwork to the departments in the same semester in which the major or concentration is declared; failure to meet this deadline may result in the loss of eligibility for transfer credit toward the major or concentration.
+Note: As part of the transfer course evaluation, students must submit all relevant paperwork to the departments in the same semester in which the major or concentration is declared; failure to meet this deadline may result in the loss of eligibility for transfer credit toward the major or secondary program of study.

 From anthropology to astronomy, from economics to ethnicity and race studies, Columbia offers over eighty majors across foundational disciplines in the liberal arts.
 We encourage you to explore the many fields of study in the Arts and Sciences.
 Whichever department you choose as your academic home, you will have the opportunity to develop your critical thinking, refine your research skills, challenge your intellectual presuppositions, and expand your cultural horizons.
-Most departments also offer a concentration, and some offer only a concentration.
-See Major Fields of Study for more information about majors, concentrations and requirements.
+Many departments also offer a minor.
+See Majors, Minors, and Other Programs of Study for more information about majors, minors, and other programs of study and their requirements.

 Beginning the Major Declaration Process

-GS students may declare a major or concentration online during designated periods.
+GS students may declare a major, and minor or special program during designated periods.
 Please refer to the GS Academic Calendar for specific dates.

 Note: Certain departments require additional approval beyond the online declaration form.
-For more information, see "Majors Requiring Departmental Approval" below.
+For more information, see "Programs Requiring Additional Approval" below.

 Policies Governing Major Declaration

 Students should declare a major after completing 45 points of coursework toward the degree.
-Students must formally declare a major program before completing 90 points towards the degree; double-majors or major and concentration must be declared prior to completing 80 points.
+Students must formally declare a major program before completing 90 points towards the degree; double-majors or major and secondary program of study must be declared prior to completing 90 points.
 Students who matriculate with at least 45 transfer credits may declare their respective majors in their first term at GS as long as they have 12 points in progress.

-Before declaring a major, students should read the information on majors and concentrations on the Degree Fulfillment page in order to understand the choices and policies relevant to these academic programs.
+Before declaring a major, students should read the information on majors and other programs of study on the this page in order to understand the choices and policies relevant to these academic programs.
 Students may also consult with GS academic advisors, faculty members, department websites, and the department descriptions on the GS website when deciding on a major.

 Criteria for Declaring a Major